50 Free Things to Do in Tampa with Kids

 Bike or Walk on a Tampa Bay Trail

-Okay, you already know you can walk or ride along the Tampa Riverwalk.
-However, there are many other trails to consider tackling during your family vacation in Tampa.
+You already know you can walk or ride along the Tampa Riverwalk.
+However, there are many other trails to tackle during your family vacation in Tampa.
+One of those trails is Bayshore Blvd.
+This trail is 4 ½ miles long.
+It is considered the world’s longest continuous sidewalk.

 Other trails include Pinellas Trail, Upper Tampa Bay Trail, and Suncoast Trail.